nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 * `addL c/3 t/12 l/CS2103T` will add the label "CS2103T" to the 3rd contact on the contact list and 12th task on the task list.

+### Listing all labels: `listL`

+Shows a list of all existing labels in the address book.

-### Removing a label from a contact/task: `deleteL`
+### Deleting a label from a contact/task: `deleteL`

-Removes a label from an existing contact/task in YellowBook.
+Deletes a label from an existing contact/task in YellowBook.

-If contact/task is last remaining contact/task with said label, label is removed from the label list.
+If contact/task is last remaining contact/task with said label, label is deleted from the label list.
-Otherwise, it is only removed from the specified contact/task label list.
+Otherwise, it is only deleted from the specified contact/task label list.

 Multiple labels can be deleted in the same command.
 However, only a maximum of one contact and one task can be edited within the same command.